segunofe/Manage-Kubernetes-in-Google-Cloud/README.md

 - **Service resource (LoadBalancer)** — the object through which your containerized app sitting in pods can reach the internet.
 - **Deployment Object** — creates, rolls out, replicaSet — ensures desired number of pods (specified in the deployment manifest) are running.

+## Recommendation: To understand applicable Kubernetes more, do this Lab on Google Skills: Debug Apps on Google Kubernetes Engine.

+My best lab so far.
+So applicable to real-world application systems and detailed.